Spišský Hrušov: History

 Next to the town hall is the Gothic style Roman Catholic church of St. Catherine of Alexandria (Kostol svätá Kataríny Alexandrijskej).
 It was built in the late 13th century, rebuilt in the 17th and 18th centuries, renovated in 1900 and again in 1951.
 The Chapel of St. Sofia (Kaplnka svätá Žofie) adjoins the northeast side of the church.

 The only industry in Spišský Hrušov is BIO-plus, s.r.o, a company that manufactures motor fuel from organic plant material.
 It is located at the northeast end of a road that follows a tributary of the Lodina River that runs through the village.

 Geography

-The village lies at an altitude of 424 m and covers an area of 13.07 km2.
-It has a population of about 1,200 people.
 Spišský Hrušov is 12 km east of Spišská Nová Ves on highway 536.
 The surrounding land is gently rolling fields.
 A tributary of the Lodina River runs through the village.
 The Lodina River joins the Hornád River at the village of Vítkovce about 2 km southeast of Spišský Hrušov.